-Monopoly is a great game to play on your PC.
-Whether you’re unwinding after a day of work, or even sneaking in a game in the background when you should be finalizing that report for the boss, it’s a great way of playing the world’s favorite board game without having to spend time unpacking the box and counting out all the cash and playing tokens.
+Whether you’re unwinding after a day of work, or even sneaking in a game in the background when you should be finalizing that report for the boss, Monopoly video games are a great way of playing the world’s favorite board game without having to spend time unpacking the box and counting out all the cash and playing tokens.

 There are a few different versions available, so if you’re looking to see which is the best Monopoly PC game then you’re in the right place.